GuyBalmas/kubernetes-exercises/cluster-maintenance/01-etcd-backup-restore/README.md

 # edit the static pod's manifest
 sudo vim /etc/kubernetes/manifests/etcd.yaml
 ```
-edit the `etcd`'s static pod manifest, and point the `etcd-data` volume directory to the data directory we restored the etcd snapshot to (`/var/lib/minikube/etcd-backup`).
+Edit the `etcd`'s static pod manifest, and point the `etcd-data` volume directory to the data directory we restored the etcd snapshot to (`/var/lib/minikube/etcd-backup`).
 ```yaml
 [...]
 spec: